nodeschool/nodeschool.github.io/README.md

 http://nodeschool.io/ internet web page

-please fork it and send us improvements!
+Please fork it and send us improvements!
+Read our [CONTRIBUTING.md](CONTRIBUTING.md) guide for more details on how to send a great PR.

 **If you are an owner on the nodeschool/Owners team** please do not edit this repo directly but instead send your contributions as pull requests.